msamsami/qna-builder/README.md

      alt="QnA Bot Image" />
 </div>

-**QnA Bot** is a similarity-based conversational dialog engine for Python which makes it easy to generate automated responses to input text according to a set of known conversations, i.e., question-answer pairs, stored in a ***knowledge base***.
+**QnA Bot** is a similarity-based conversational dialog engine for Python, which makes it easy to generate automated responses to input questions according to a set of known conversations, i.e., question-answer pairs, stored in a ***knowledge base***.
 QnA Bot relies on a collection of question-answer pairs to generate (predict) answers for new inputs.